 Directors serve two year terms.
 Officers are elected from the board members by the Board of Directors.
 Board members have a variety of responsibilities and sign an annual commitment to these responsibilities.
 The current board members are the following:

-Dr. James Graceffa, President
+Dr. James Graceffa, Vice-President

 Lynette Kovacovich, Secretary